gett/rex/README.md

 	npm install rex

-There is also a cli program available through
+There is also a cli program available

 	npm install rex-cli
 	rex --help